-What are the fines for speeding?
+What fines could you face for speeding?

-7 minutes of reading
+8 minutes of reading

 __service:

-Overview of speeding fines and points
+Overview of Speeding Fines and Points

-Speeding 30 km/h over the speed limit in a village (40 km/h outside the village): this is a more serious offence.
-A fine of 2,500 on the spot and 4,000-10,000 CZK in administrative proceedings.
-4 points.
-In some cases there is also a risk of driving ban.
+Exceeding the speed limit by 30 km/h in a built-up area (40 km/h outside a built-up area): This is a more serious offense.
+A fine of 2,500 on the spot and 4,000–10,000 CZK in administrative proceedings.
+Also, 4 points.

 Tip for article

-Is speeding an offence or a criminal offence?
+Is speeding a misdemeanor or a felony?

-• The radar was not calibrated correctly.
+• The radar was not properly calibrated.

-Practical advice for drivers
+Practical Advice for Drivers

 Tip for article